 The conventional cultivation of cotton leads to massive environmental and health problems.
 Around the world, more toxic insecticides are used on cotton than on any other crop.
 A sustainable alternative is the certified organic cultivation of the “white gold”.
 The farmers have only a chance to convert their production into a controlled organic cultivation of cotton if there is sufficient demand for organic cotton.
 Although laborious in the beginning, the conversion is worthwhile.
 WE want help be the sufficient demand for organic cotton.

 Now we will talk about some side projects.
 The importance of side projects- it keeps things fresh and creative, as humans most of us have the drive to keep moving forward and to always expand and create consciousness, art, and help and make new friend along the way- but at the same time making sure to not over extend or create complications of your main focus.
-As we expanded our horizons into what has always been a tropical paradise (florida) and a great place to set up some permanency. once we figured out how to successfully add soles to the rope shoes (7 years ago), we had alot of people and old timey machinery to use.
+As we expanded our horizons into what has always been a tropical paradise (florida) and a great place to set up some permanency. once we figured out how to successfully add soles to the rope shoes , we had may people and old time machinery to use.
 We put our heads together, and with the Nomadic desire to create things that have both been not created or needs to be adjusted, we started playing around with other materials and other types of footwear.
-A much smaller step, and more for just fun and experiments than anything else, but through some creativity we have come up with some stuff that is pretty cool. available on a slightly smaller scale then our rope shoes that we have been doing for over a decade, these side projects are fun and handcrafted.
+A much smaller step, and more for just fun and experiments than anything else, but through some creativity we have come up with some stuff that is pretty cool. available on a slightly smaller scale then our rope shoes that we have been doing for well over a decade, these side projects are fun and handcrafted.
 They are available at times, and not available at others, and sometimes out of different materials and colors. thanks for supporting our side projects as well, it keeps us mentally stable, or as mentally stable as can be expected…

 What is up with ecolyte sandal ?
 Where did that come from? (this was the first “other type of sandal we made) It looks way different from your other sandals Yes.
 Way different.
 Many people like the flip flop style sandal, people asked us for a flip flop style sandal.
 So, we thought.
 Why not, Nomadic state of mind needs a new project?
 We make excellent sandals, we can make a different kind of sandal, and we can make that sandal kick ass; and since after learning vintage sandal making machinery for our rope soles, we had the place and know how.
 So we interviewed, and tested other “flip flop” sandals out to see what we liked and didn’t like.
 A fun project, we always need new projects- a curse of sorts.
 After deciding what we liked about a flop sandal and all of our buddy’s liked about the different ones they had, we went to work with some friends.
 First the material, ok that was obvious –lets pick out something that is quality (quality always has to come first) and comfortable, and keep in line with a rope technology.
 Hemp.
 Finding the most comfortable strap for the top of the foot.
 Tried a bunch, found one we liked.
 Then the foot bedding.
 Tried out many hemp and hemp mix fabrics.
 We found the 100% hemp canvas works the best.
 Then for the innards….soft, squishy but firm, arch support.
 Then the bottom non slick, something that grabs, Vibram… constructed here domestically.
-So, we have done some variations on the ecolyte now, using some pho furs made out of hemp, some recycled webbing.
+So, we have done some variations on the ecolyte now, using some pho furs made out of hemp, some recycled webbing, and old sails from boats traveling around the world!.
 These have went through some changes and additions over the last few years, and you will start seeing some new materials being used soon, as we look at upcycling some other materials.

 The sail flop……here is the essence of this project.
 Chris and his dads love for sailing come out in this project.